 Attention NORA Fellowship Level 1 and 2 Candidates

-The 2023 deadline to submit your Open Book Examination Questions (Level 1 Candidate) or the first of two Case Reports following the required format (Level 2 Candidate) to the NORA Fellowship Committee at FNORAofficial@gmail.com is April 30, 2023.
+The 2026 deadline to submit your Open Book Examination Questions (Level 1 Candidate) or the two Case Reports following the required format (Level 2 Candidate) to the NORA Fellowship Committee at FNORAofficial@gmail.com is March 31, 2026.
 This will allow the NORA Fellowship Committee members time to review and provide meaningful feedback.

-For candidates who need additional time due to hardships, request for extension should be received by April 30, 2023.
+For candidates who need additional time due to hardships, requests for extension should be received by March 31, 2026.
 The request will be reviewed and granted on a case-by-case basis.

 Level 3

-• Make a 25-30 minute PowerPoint presentation of the FNORA Level 3 paper at the NORA pre-conference.
+- Present a 25-30 minute PowerPoint presentation with 5 minutes QA of the FNORA Level 3 paper at the online pre-conference FNORA Level 3 Presentation Event.

 Once all the steps are completed and approved by the NORA Fellowship Committee, the candidate will be awarded the Fellow of Neuro-Optometric Rehabilitation (FNORA) at the NORA Annual Meeting.